top of page

 - CA Community Colleges

-- Center for Cities + Schools at UC Berkeley (Youth Civic Engagement & Leadership)
+- Center for Cities + Schools at UC Berkeley (Community Development, Civic Engagement & Leadership)

 - Association of CA School Administrators

-- New educational initiatives for recovery from 2011 East Japan Earthquake and Tsunami
+- Alternative Education Programs for recovery from 2011 East Japan Earthquake and Tsunami

 Play Full Ground.heic